 You can browse industry-specific niches online right now to find conversations about products in your industry, trends, and how people view the current marketplace.
 This will help reveal a layer of information to you that will enable you to better understand the digital landscape.
 You can also go further by visiting specific niches that a majority of your users show interest in, even if they aren’t directly related to your industry.
 How do you think the buzz around their brand is converting?

-According to a Kissmetrics study, 93% of online buyers say the visual appearance of a website is the most important factor when making a purchase.
+According to a Kissmetrics study, 93% of online buyers say the visual appearance of a website is the most important factor when making a purchase which makes knowing how to get started with e-commerce imperative.
 While it takes about 50 milliseconds for users to decide if they like your site or not, you never get a second chance to make that first impression.
 You’ll want to be as creative as possible because a first impression can last for years, and the right one helps you with gaining long-term customers.
 Take the time to invest in the best design possible, with a site that is optimized to perform on any device to ensure a positive experience for every visitor.

 To create a profitable online store, you can learn to code or sign up for a new website that is custom designed by a professional in the industry.
 Free websites, again, come with a lot of over-branding and proprietary restrictions that can cost you too much in the long run.
 Some of the best ideas to attract users and keep them attached to your site are offering the appropriate pricing, giving free shipping and making the purchase process as short as possible, while ensuring that the checkout process is as easy as possible with simplified shopping carts.